ldtteam/ChatChainMC/README.md

-# DiscordianMC
+# ChatChainMC
-DiscordianNetwork connector for the MinecraftForge Minecraft Modding platform.
+ChatChainNetwork connector for the MinecraftForge Minecraft Modding platform.